KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 ## Overview

 This extension defines an additional material property that points to a technique with shaders specifically written for the OpenGL multi-view extension GL_OVR_multiview2.
+The GL_OVR_multiview extension is not considered because it is more limited and all drivers that support GL_OVR_multiview also support GL_OVR_multiview2.

 The 1.0 glTF spec defines a plethora of semantic uniforms.
 Some of these semantic uniforms provide no benefit on modern scalar GPUs and are only time consuming to update as uniforms.